MIT-AJL-Team-12/MIT_AJL_Team_12/README.md

 <img align="left" src="https://www.enrichclinic.com.au/wp-content/uploads/2023/08/iStock-1410979275.jpg" height=210>

 AI is transforming healthcare, yet dermatology AI tools often underperform for people with darker skin tones due to a lack of diverse training data.
 This can lead to diagnostic errors, delayed treatments, and health disparities for underserved communities.
 To combat the diagnostic errors, the goal is to train a model that can, as accurately as possible, classify 21 different skin conditions across diverse skin tones, as denoted by the Fitzpatrick Scale.
+The Fitzpatrick Scale, developed in 1975 by American dermatologist Thomas B. Fitzpatrick, is an objective classification system to denote how much melanin is present in one's skin, the effects of sun exposure on their skin, and the likelihood for them to get tanned or sunburnt by constant sun exposure.
+The image on the left shows the 6 categories of skin colors as denoted by the Fitzpatrick Scale.

 <br><br><br>
 [🔼 Back to top](#top)